Choosing an accountant for your limited company

 Tip 1: Choose a specialist

-Although most qualified accountants would be able to provide a service to you, there are now several specialist firms of accountants across various market sectors, particularly those who only deal with the affairs of computer consultants.
+Although most qualified accountants would be able to provide a service to you, there are now many specialist firms of accountants across various market sectors, particularly those who only deal with the affairs of contractors and freelancers.

-By their very nature, these firms generally offer a far superior level of service than you would obtain from a generalist (high street) accountant, who would typically serve all trades.
+By their very nature, these firms generally offer a far superior level of service than you would obtain from a generalist (high street) accountant, who would typically serve all trades and charge you on an expensive hourly basis.

 A specialist accountant will have a far greater degree of knowledge to the areas which will specifically concern you, for example, IR35 and other “hot topics” relevant to your industry.